raiden-staging/kernel-images/README.md

 ## 🏅 Join Our Team
 We're hiring exceptional senior and staff backend engineers to work on the future of AI infrastructure.
 Full-time or contract-to-hire.
 Join a small team that punches well above its weight, minimal meetings and no bureaucracy.
 By developers, for developers.

 $175k-200k + equity + great healthcare.
-Remote in the continental US.
+Location: San Francisco, Cincinnati, or NYC.

 Things we're working on: serverless, containers/vms/unikernels, streaming, SDKs, CLIs.